-Wednesday marked the halfway point of Virginia’s 2020 General Assembly Session, a date known as ‘crossover.’
-The House and Senate have each finished voting on the bills their members put forward, and now move on to consider legislation passed by the other body.
-While much legislating is left to be done, this is always a good time to provide an update about where various pieces of legislation stand.
+This Tuesday marked the halfway point of Virginia’s 2023 General Assembly Session, a date known as ‘crossover.’
+The House and Senate have each finished voting on the bills their members put forward, and now move on to consider legislation passed by the opposite body.

 Virginia goes all in on data centers: At what cost?

 Send a letter in support of SB 1078 and Senate Joint Resolution 240.